gabrielwolf/waveform-visualizer/README.md

 # A WebGPU HDR audio waveform visualizer

 The visualizer uses a binary format to cary information to the browser.
-These files contain peak or mean audio values.
+These files contain peak and mean audio values.
-It is subset of the original audio data, enough to fill a 4K display, stored as interleaved uint16 values.
+The data is subset of the original audio data, enough to fill a 4K display, packed as interleaved float32 values.

-To create *peak.bin* and *mean.bin* files we need *.raw audio first:
+1. Create an intermediate 32-bit float *.raw audio file (input bitrate doesn't matter) for now 16 channels are hardcoded:

-`$ ffmpeg -i input.caf -f s16le -ac 16 output.raw`
+`$ ffmpeg -i input.caf -f f32le -ac 16 output.raw`

-16 bit is enough as HDR up to 4000 nits is specified with 12 bit, and anyone apart from professional colorists has a monitor that can go that bright as of 2025.

-As second step we run `python generate-bins.py` script.
-Done.
+2. To create *peak.bin* and *mean.bin* run `python generate-bins.py` script.

+3. Open a common HTTP server in the root directory, because of security policy in browsers.

+That's it. :-)